daostack/DAOstack-Hackers-Kit/docs/stack/client/example.md

-In the following code we use client library to interact with Arc contracts and then query the subgraph to fetch DAOstack data.
+In the following code we use the client library to interact with Arc contracts and then query the subgraph to fetch DAOstack data.

 ## Setup